AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 of regional aircraft (with turbojets or turboprops) and narrow-body aircraft.
 It is also assumed that the medium-haul category is composed of narrow-body aircraft while the long-haul category is composed of wide-body aircraft.
 Finally, for freight, no representative aircraft are considered.
-It is assumed that aircraft in this category are a calibrated weighting <!-- weighted average ? --> of the other <!-- previous ? --> representative aircraft.
+It is assumed that aircraft in this category are a weighted average of the previous representative aircraft.

 The aircraft fleet is then modeled, which will be useful for modeling the evolution of the aircraft fleet.
 In order to calibrate the average characteristics of the different fleet categories in 2019, a specific procedure is adopted to obtain a representative fleet.
 It is important to note that this approach is a model and that the aircraft fleet is actually more complex.
 In the following, the method is illustrated for the passenger aircraft categories.

 First, the energy consumption per ASK is estimated for each category.
-The value per ASK is used to eliminate <!-- isolate --> the influence of air traffic levels.
+The value per ASK is used to isolate the influence of air traffic levels.
 For this purpose, emission factors in gCO<sub>2</sub>/RPK are used.
 These are derived from the analysis of {cite}`icctco2`.
 They are then converted to energy consumption per ASK using the average aircraft load factor in 2019 and the emission factors from the previous section.
 The results are